 Innovation means creating new ideas, products and methods.
 But to fully expand on our own innovative capabilities, we should aim to create a society where everyone can — and believe they can — contribute in creating meaningful innovation.
 The notions that men have the majority of good ideas, or the best resilience when founding a company, is ultimately harmful: Not only to women who end up getting fewer products targeting them and their needs, but also to society — which ends up reproducing old and outdated ideas about what men and women can do.

-After my three-month long time as an intern in Dagbladet (where I wrote my first article about Blueye and Christine Spiten), I got to work for the tech newspaper Shifter.
+After my two month long time as an intern in Dagbladet (where I wrote my first article about Blueye and Christine Spiten), I got to work for the tech newspaper Shifter.
 And since March 2019, I have been a part of Startup Norway — where I get to deepen my learning about startups from Norway and beyond.

 I cannot overestimate the importance of having a female role model when I chose to step into this largely male-dominated world of tech and innovation.
 With time, I have gotten more female role models in this field.
 Of course I do have male role models too, but none as relatable to my own life.
 And this is why that, when creating a better world for us all, we need everybody’s input.
 Drawing upon a fraction of society is just not going to cut it — especially not when we are aiming to create innovation.